 For me, that answer was yes.

-With the work world becoming more flexible, I believe that it’s possible to have a fulfilling career that supports, rather than detracts, from motherhood.
+With the work world becoming more flexible and the help of services like frontier internet, I believe that it’s possible to have a fulfilling career that supports, rather than detracts, from motherhood.
 And I’m crazy enough to think I can engineer that life for myself… if I start working on it now.
 Always supportive and practical, my husband asked me what we needed to do to make my vision happen.
 Here’s what we’re doing.

 First, We Determined the Cost